adityakalra581/Facial_Recognition-Project/README.md

 There are some changes done in the code as the sysytem used is Windows Operating System and the code is written in Jupyter Notebook.

+- Important: Original images have .jpeg extension and .jpg in detection images.

+- The notebook contain the code for real time detection using WebCam as well.
+- I have uploaded the webcam video of Landmark Detection as well.

 This project is for educational purpose only.